 Húsafell, Reykholt.
 There is much to explore at Húsafell, including the work of the contemporary sculptor and artist Páll Guðmundsson.
 Eastwards, the fringes of the central highlands are lava fields and woodland, beyond; the glaciers of Langjökull and Eiríksjökull.
 At Reykholt, visit the exhibition dedicated to Snorri Sturluson (d.
 1241), the famous mediaeval chieftain-historian, and his role in 13th-century politics and culture.
 Remains from his time include Snorralaug (the hot pool), in which he is said to have bathed, an underground tunnel and the foundations of a mediaeval farmstead and hall.
 There is evidence of early Christian settlement here and today, a striking modern church sits beside its 19th-century timber forerunner.

 Húsafell.
-Drive to Keflavík International Airport to fly to London Heathrow, arriving c.4.30pm.
+Drive to Reykjavík and free time.
+Transfer to Keflavík International Airport to fly to London Heathrow, arriving c.
+8.20pm.

 Price, per person

 Two sharing: £3,570 or £3,350 without flights.
 Single occupancy: £4,100 or £3,880 without flights.

 Flights with Icelandair (economy class, Boeing 757); travel by private coach for airport transfers and excursions; hotel accommodation; breakfasts, 3 lunches and 5 dinners with a glass or two of wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.